MichielvdVelde/bus/README.md

 ## To Do

-This list is not exhaustive and my change at any moment.
+This list is not exhaustive and may change at any moment.

 - Check the `listenerCount()` for messages in `_handleMessagePacket`
 - Improve JSON parse in `on('message')` (currently numbers are seen as valid JSON)